ReginaldFairley/beginner-js/README.md

    npx jest tests/easy/ex1.test.js
    ```

-Complete the exercises in the corresponding files and make sure they pass all the tests!
+Complete the functions, run the test, and make sure they all pass.
+Then zip up the entire folder and send it to me via discord.